-A cluster of cases of pneumonia that occurred in Wuhan, Hubei Province China during December 2019, were confirmed in early January 2020 as caused by a novel coronavirus (SARS-CoV-2).
-SARS-CoV2 may have originated from an unknown animal source.
-The infectious disease caused by the SARS-CoV-2 is called COVID-19 and is mainly transmitted from human to human by breathing in droplets from the nose or mouth of an infected person or by touching the infected droplets on surfaces, then touching the eyes, nose or mouth.
+COVID-19 is a disease caused by SARS-CoV-2 and is mainly transmitted from human to human by breathing in droplets from the nose or mouth of an infected person or by touching the infected droplets on surfaces, then touching the eyes, nose or mouth.
 National and international spread of this virus has resulted in COVID-19 cases being reported worldwide.

-Some individuals who are infected with the virus will not experience any symptoms but can still be infectious to others.
-The most common symptoms of coronavirus (COVID-19) are recent onset of a new continuous cough or high temperature or a loss of, or change in, normal sense of taste or smell.
+While some individuals who are infected with the virus will not experience any symptoms, the most common symptoms of COVID-19 are recent onset of a new continuous cough or high temperature or a loss of, or change in, normal sense of taste or smell.
 In most cases COVID-19 is a mild illness, but some individuals can develop breathing difficulties and more severe illness such as pneumonia; complications may be life-threatening.
 Those who are elderly or have underlying health problems are more likely to develop severe disease.
-There is a higher risk of infection and of severe disease in Black, Asian and Minority ethnic groups in the UK but the reasons for this are currently not clear.
-Long term health effects may occur for some people who have had COVID-19 infection (mild infection or hospitalised) and is sometimes referred to as long COVID.
+For some people, COVID-19 can cause symptoms that last weeks or months after the infection has gone.
+This is sometimes called post-COVID-19 syndrome or "long COVID".

-Mild symptoms can be managed at home.
-Treatments for severe COVID-19 are being used and further treatments continue to be evaulated in clinical trials.
+While mild symptoms can be managed at home, a number of treatments for severe COVID-19 are being used and further treatments continue to be evaulated in clinical trials.

 To reduce the risk of coronavirus infection all travellers should:

 To reduce the risk of passing coronavirus to others, anyone with respiratory symptoms should: